worldbank/stata-linter/README.md

 The output is divided into two:

 1. `[Style]` chunk that shows the lines that likely contain bad coding practices, and;
-2. `[Check]` chunk that shows the lines that potentially contain bad coding practices and are worth checking.
+2. `[Check]` chunk that shows the lines that contain bad coding practices that could produce erroneous results and are worth checking.

 If you want to get the lines where those bad coding practices appear you can use the option `verbose`: